atet/ggj2024/README.md

 ## 2. Server Installation

-* We are adapting the Colyseus tutorial to work on a cloud instance server with containerization
+* We are adapting the Colyseus tutorial to work on a cloud instance server
     * For this tutorial, the cloud instance server is set up with Ubuntu, Docker, and `ufw`
-    * NOTE: Tried many different ways to install Node.js through Dockerfile; just use the offical Node Docker image

     * Create a new directory `tutorial-phaser`, `cd` into it and create the Dockerfile below:

 ```dockerfile